-A rectovaginal fistula is an abnormal connection between the lower portion of your large intestine — your rectum — and your vagina.
-Bowel contents can leak through the fistula, allowing gas or stool to pass through your vagina.
+A rectovaginal fistula is a connection that should not exist between the lower part of the large intestine — the rectum or anus — and the vagina.
+Bowel contents can leak through the fistula, allowing gas or stool to pass through the vagina.

 A rectovaginal fistula may result from:

-- Complication following surgery in the pelvic area
+- Complication after surgery in the pelvic area.

-The condition may cause emotional distress and physical discomfort, which can impact self-esteem and intimacy.
+The condition may cause gas and stool to leak out of the vagina.
+This may lead to emotional distress and physical discomfort for you, which may impact your self-esteem and intimacy.

-Talk with your doctor if you have signs and symptoms of a rectovaginal fistula, even if it's embarrassing.
-Some rectovaginal fistulas may close on their own, but most need surgical repair.
+Talk with your health care provider if you have symptoms of a rectovaginal fistula, even if it's embarrassing.
+Some rectovaginal fistulas may close on their own, but most need surgery to fix them.